 - Physical Swiss Gold Shares (SGOL): This fund also holds physical bullion, but only in vaults located in Switzerland for those that feel their gold holdings are safer outside of major vaults in the U.S. and London.

 - Physical Asian Gold Shares (AGOL): Similar to SGOL, this ETF holds physical bullion in vaults located in Asia.
 In this particular case, the gold is stored in the booming financial center of Singapore, at the tip of Southeast Asia.

-- Gold Explorers ETF (GLDX): As opposed to general mining companies, this product tracks firms who are active as explorers for the metal.
+- Gold Explorers ETF (GLDX): As opposed to general mining companies, this product tracks firms that are active as explorers for the metal.
 The underlying securities in this ETF are literally hoping to strike gold.
-The fund primarily consists of mid and small cap firms as close to three fourths of the fund’s total assets are locked up in small caps.
+The fund primarily consists of mid- and small-cap firms as close to three fourths of the fund’s total assets are locked up in small caps.

 - E-TRACS UBS Bloomberg CMCI Gold ETN (UBG): This fund offers exposure to a basket of futures contracts maturing anywhere from three months to three years from now.
 The fund has an automated roll process to maintain a consistent allocation to futures.

 - Gold Trendpilot ETN (TBAR): In a rather unique strategy, this product shifts exposure between gold and three-month Treasury bills depending on a historical moving average basis, creating a one-of-a-kind strategy for investors to get behind.